F1F88/sm-ext-log4sp/readme.md

    - Does not block the server's main thread.

-8. Support for "infinite length" logging messages.
+8. Support for "unlimited size" logging messages.

    - For logging methods called `Logger.***AmxTpl()`, the maximum length of the log message is 2048 characters, and any excess will be truncated.